krateoplatformops/krateo-v2-template-fireworksapp/README.md

 1. Create an empty Github repository (on github.com) - [link](https://github.com/krateoplatformops/krateo-v2-template-fireworksapp/blob/main/chart/templates/git-repo.yaml)
 2. Push the code from the [skeleton](https://github.com/krateoplatformops/krateo-v2-template-fireworksapp/tree/main/skeleton) to the previously create repository - [link](https://github.com/krateoplatformops/krateo-v2-template-fireworksapp/blob/main/chart/templates/git-clone.yaml)
 3. A Continuous Integration pipeline (GitHub [workflow](https://github.com/krateoplatformops/krateo-v2-template-fireworksapp/blob/main/skeleton/.github/workflows/ci.yml)) will build the Dockerfile of the frontend app and the resulting image will be published as a Docker image on the GitHub Package registry
-4. An ArgoCD Application will be deployed to listen to the Helm Chart of the FireworksApp application and deploy the chart on the same Kubernetes cluster where ArgoCD is hosted.
+4. An ArgoCD Application will be deployed to listen to the Helm Chart of the FireworksApp application and deploy the chart on the same Kubernetes cluster where ArgoCD is hosted
-5. The FireworksApp will be deployed with a Service type of NodePort kind exposed on the port 31180
+5. The FireworksApp will be deployed with a Service type of NodePort kind exposed on the chosen port.

 ## How to install